Keeping your call center agents motivated around the silly season is an art in itself. Here are our top tips for improving your agent experience.

 In a nutshell, a psychologist named Abraham Maslow published a paper that identified the key needs for human motivation.
 These are as relevant today as they were in 1943.

-You can adopt Maslow’s findings in your contact centre.
+You can adopt Maslow’s findings in your contact center.
 Use a survey to pinpoint exactly where you should be focusing your efforts and target your activities accordingly.

 Implement a rewards or recognition programme to give kudos to your highest performers.
 These can be in the form of certificates, a financial bonus or an incentive programme.